 - Serve as the corresponding author.

-If you have questions about the abstract program, please e-mail email@example.com prior to completing your submission.
+If you have questions about the abstract program, please email firstname.lastname@example.org prior to completing your submission.
 Your questions will be routed to the abstract program coordinator.
-Please remember that submissions cannot be changed or resubmitted after the March 8 deadline; be sure to carefully review your abstract or case study prior to submitting it.

 Remember, submissions cannot be changed or resubmitted after the submission deadline.
 Carefully review and spell-check your abstracts and case studies prior to submission.